gravitational/protoc-gen-terraform/README.md

     types.proto
 ```

 This will generate `types_terraform.go` in _out directory.
 This file will contain `UnmarshalUserV2` and `UnmarshalRolesV3` along with `SchemaUserV2` and `SchemaRolesV3` methods.
 Target package name should be changed manually.
-It also might contain some unused imports.

 Schema method should have the following prototype: